- Corrina Twell - Administrator

 Justine Brown - Trust Lead for Recovery and Care Programme Approach

-Justine is the lead for recovery at NSFT, where she oversees the recovery college as part of her role.
-A dedicated social worker, Justine is passionate about personal recovery and ensuring person-centred care.
-Beyond her professional work, she has a love for traveling and exploring new opportunities.
-An avid F1 supporter, she also enjoys tennis and cricket.
-In her spare time, Justine is often found walking or gardening, activities she enjoys to unwind and stay connected with nature.
+I am a dedicated social worker, passionate about personal recovery and ensuring person-centred care.
+I oversee the Recovery College.
+Beyond my professional work, I have a love for travelling and exploring new opportunities.
+I am an avid F1 supporter, enjoy tennis and cricket.
+In my spare time, I am often found walking, gardening, or unwinding and staying connected with nature.

 Sarah Kennard - Practitioner Tutor